danielk333/hardtarget/docs/source/concept_gmf.rst

 ==========================

-This documents context and key concepts in **GMF** processing
+This document provides context and explains key concepts in **GMF** processing.

 Coherent integration
 ----------

+Targets that scatter at a predictable phase are termed **coherent**.
-Target echoes that are too weak to detect in the raw signal but scatter at a predictable phase is termed **coherent**, and can be brought out by a technique called **coherent integration**.
+Echoes from coherent targets that are too weak to detect in the raw signal can be brought out by a technique called **coherent integration**.

 From a fundamental perspective, it is a filtering operation.
 Echoes (complex amplitude data) from a collection of pulses are summed, taking into account the